 Tips for Getting Into the Investment Game

 - Before you invest any of your hard-earned money, think about consulting with a financial advisor.
-Finding the right advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Even if OTC stocks sound like the perfect investment for your financial situation, your portfolio should still maintain strong diversification.
 The best way to ensure your portfolio is diversified is to build an asset allocation.
 This will dictate what types of investments should occupy specific percentages within your portfolio.